adobe/helix-cloudflare-prod-worker-template/README.md

 # helix-cloudflare-prod-worker-template

-A template for a Cloudflare worker which serves as a production CDN for a Helix project.
+A template for a Cloudflare worker which serves as a production CDN for an AEM project.

 [`src/index.mjs`](https://github.com/adobe/helix-cloudflare-prod-worker-template/blob/main/src/index.mjs) is the content of the Workers script.